 Puzzles, riddles and quizzes

-The beauty of a game is that people learn the most through them even without realizing that they were actually ‘learning’ and not playing.
-A quiz that takes sales employees to higher levels as they answer questions about customer support, a puzzle that requires mechanical engineering trainees to fill in the missing pieces of a machine design or a vocabulary quiz for the English teaching staff at a university — all these are excellent ways to increase engagement of employees with the organizational learning program.
+The beauty of a game is that people learn the most through them even without realizing that they were ‘learning’ and not playing.
+A quiz that takes sales employees to higher levels as they answer questions about customer support, a puzzle that requires mechanical engineering trainees to fill in the missing pieces of a machine design or a vocabulary quiz for the English teaching staff at a university — all these are excellent ways to drive user adoption and increase engagement Blog Posts

 While blog posts are great for process-oriented instruction, PowerPoint slideshows are a great medium to explain concepts.
 This is because you can add text, audio and graphical content as well as animate these objects to touch upon both the visual and auditory parts of learners’ minds.

 Again, animations are highly effective media for describing or explaining general concepts which may otherwise be difficult to understand.
-Short and simple animations can be authored on topics as diverse as: ‘How to handle a dissatisfied customer’, ‘How the American economy works’, ‘How does the stock market work’ and so on.
-You must remember the 4 tips given hereto make effective and useful animations.
+Short and simple animations can be authored on topics as diverse as: ‘How to handle a dissatisfied customer’, ‘How to use key product features, ‘How to install in 3 easy steps’ and so on.
+You must remember the 4 tips given here to make effective and useful animations.

 The wonderful part about all these bite-sized or micro-learning resources is that by being small, they allow learning to become an everyday activity.
-Of course, there is no denying that classroom training has its own benefits, but micro-learning is a win-win for organizations and employees who are crunched for time.
+Of course, there is no denying that classroom training has its own benefits, but micro-learning is a win-win for product organizations.